 It's important to remember that only around 8% of victims report attacks to the police or other authorities, however.

 Most Parisians "do not support such acts of violence"

 Michael Bouvard, Vice-President of SOS Homophobia in France, said in a telephone interview that it's important that tourists realize that the general French population "does not support such acts of violence" and that while the current climate calls for some extra caution, LGBT travelers to Paris should not feel that it's unsafe to travel here, nor feel unwelcome.

-Still, as much as it disconcerts and saddens me, I suggest that same-sex and transgender couples exercise caution at night, in poorly lit and quiet areas, especially in the following areas after dark: the areas around metro Les Halles, Chatelet, Gare du Nord, Stalingrad, Jaures, Belleville, and around the city's northern and eastern borders.
+Still, we recommend that same-sex and transgender couples exercise caution at night, in poorly lit and quiet areas, especially in the following areas after dark: the areas around metro Les Halles, Chatelet, Gare du Nord, Stalingrad, Jaures, Belleville, and around the city's northern and eastern borders.

 Bouvard of SOS Homophobia said he agreed.
 While generally safe, these areas have at times been known to harbor gang activity or to be the site of hate crimes.
 In addition, avoid traveling to the Northern Paris suburbs of Saint-Denis, Aubervilliers, Saint-Ouen, etc. after dark.

 Our complete guide to staying safe in Paris includes more tips, including for same-sex couples.
 You may also wish to see our guide to the top gay, lesbian, and LGBT-friendly Bars and Clubs in the capital.